NCMA's Board of Directors

 Kraig earned a Bachelor of Arts in Economics from the University of Southern California and a Master of Business Administration from the University of Illinois at Chicago.
 He is a Certified Association Executive and member of the American Society of Association Executives, and a Certified Treasury Professional and member of the Association for Financial Professionals.

-Iris Cooper, CPCM, Fellow, Director
+Iris Cooper, Fellow, CPCM

 Iris serves as the Assistant Secretary for Procurement